turingschool/curriculum/source/topics/controllers/slimming_controllers.markdown

  => #<Article id: nil, title: "Hello", body: "World", created_at: nil, updated_at: nil>
 ```

+* Try integrating this approach with the decorator pattern.
+It's probably best to write a wrapper method in the `Article` model that's similar to `find_or_initialize_by_id`, but handles the decoration.

 #### Reflections

 By adding just a little bit of code to your controller, you have: